-2.5.6 RUSVM EXAMINATIONS
+2.4.6 RUSVM EXAMINATIONS

 Each course instructor determines the format of quizzes, examinations, and assignments.
-Courses are assessed in weekly semester quizzes (Weeks 3 through 7 and Weeks 9 through 13) with one final examination occurring in week 15.
+Courses are assessed in weekly semester quizzes (Weeks 2-12) with one final examination occurring in week 15.
 Final examinations shall constitute no more than 50% of the final grade.